 Top tip: If you are able to remove the back of the watch before drying it out with the sunlight, this method would be more effective in removing the condensation.
 Remove the back and position it in direct sunlight, this time with the watch face and crystal on the cloth and the back facing upwards.

 On colder days or when the weather is pretty miserable outside, it might be better for you to use an alternative heat source to remove the condensation in a watch.

 You can follow the same process as using direct sunlight, but instead of leaving it on a towel outside or on a window sill, position the watch on a towel near the fire or under a lamp.

 Many watch owners also choose to use a hairdryer for a quick and effective way to defog their watch.
 To do this, place your watch on a towel and carefully remove the back.
 Turn the hairdryer on and, using a low setting, sweep the hairdryer over the back of the watch for 10 minutes.
 Never leave the hairdryer in one spot over the watch for a prolonged period – it should constantly be moving.

 Sit the watch in a warm place overnight, before checking to see if the condensation has evaporated and before fitting the back of the watch into place.

 If you’re not skilled in removing the back of a watch, or if you’re concerned about causing damage to the watch when trying to remove the condensation, take your watch to a specialist jeweller who should be able to defog your watch for you.

 Once the condensation in your watch has gone, it’s vital to keep your watch protected, to prevent any condensation from forming again in the future.
-If you’re interested in a multiple wrist watch holder that can offer waterproof and dustproof protection, make sure to browse our range of watch collection cases.
+If you’re interested in a multiple wrist watch holder that can offer waterproof and dustproof protection, make sure to browse To The Hours range of watch collection cases.
 To The Hour specialize in creating protective foam inserts that combine with Peli Cases to create the best watch case protection.